gearglow/Elysiad/chapters/101 - Year 1 Ch1 - Yer A Wizard, Harry!.md

 Harry and Hagrid whirled around to find Aunt Petunia glaring at them with her arms crossed.

 "When we took him in, Vernon and I agreed that we'd stamp out this freakishness.
 You wizards are all mad, haven't an ounce of common sense.
-You all think you can just do whatever you want, and treat anyone without magic like a - a - a *thing* that you can just throw away.
+You all think you can just do whatever you like, and treat anyone without magic like a - a - a *thing* that you can just throw away.
 I won't have any part of that, and as the boy's guardian, I say neither will he.
 What good does magic ever do anybody anyway?
 Everyone thought my dear sister was so brilliant, and she went and got herself blown up before she ever really got to live.
 And then we get landed with the boy, and he's just as freakish as his parents, and nobody ever even asked us if we were able to raise a magical child - do you know how many times I found the boy inexplicably in dangerous circumstances, or how many times he set the drapes on fire?
 He could have killed us all in our sleep, and there would've been nothing we could do about it.
 And no way to ask for help, and nobody ever checked up on us. *It's not fair*."

 Having finally run out of steam, Aunt Petunia went back to glaring at them.
 Harry stared at his aunt in shock.